BIGJRA/emerald-unit-analysis/writeups/094_roselia_writeup.md

 ### Analysis

-**Verdict: A cookie cutter Grass/Poison archetype that doesn't really do anything interesting is at least serviceable.**
+**TL;DR: A cookie cutter Grass/Poison archetype that doesn't really do anything interesting is at least serviceable.**

 One wouldn't be blamed for not realizing that Roselia is actually a Generation III Pokemon.
 It isn't available in the "ultimate version" Emerald, and its most notable appearance is _just kinda being there_ on Wally's final team.
 With the pre-gym-one Budew and notable early boss Pokemon Roserade serving as evolutionary bookends to Roselia in the very next generation, Roselia definitely feels more of a complete package in the Sinnoh region.
 Yet Roselia is still available in Ruby and Sapphire, a viable team option for the whole game.
 Let's see how it feels to use Roselia as a unit in these games.